Advocacy Services for Victims of Domestic Violence in Jefferson County

 - If you have a protection order, carry it with you at all times.

-Read More for safety plans for the following situations: explosive incidents, when leaving, protection orders, public (school, work or social, recreational, and volunteer activities), and your emotional health.
+Click here for safety plans for the following situations: safety plans for the following situations: explosive incidents, when leaving, protection orders, public (school, work or social, recreational, and volunteer activities), and your emotional health.

 If someone you know is a victim...